 Eggplant, my dear, you are one cruel mistress.
 I’ve professed my love to you time and again, but nothing will tame your harsh bite; the most delicate preparations or careful peeling does little to lessen the fire.
 I’ve come to realize that it’s honestly not you, eggplant darling, but me.
 The burning sensation that inflames my whole mouth, throat, and stomach, comparable to an intense and wide-spread heartburn, is the sign of an intolerance.
+It also reminds me of those who suffer from reflux conditions like GERD or LPR, where stomach acids cause discomfort in the esophagus.

 Given the prevalence of food allergies, and allergies in general, I’ve been incredibly lucky.
 I can eat my gluten with gusto, and relish my peanut butter-smeared apple slices, unlike many Americans these days.
 Complaining about something so mild as a slight discomfort when eating eggplant feels incredibly petty in comparison.
 It’s nothing life-threatening, does no permanent damage, but only removes a beloved vegetable from my diet.
 Admitting that though still stings a bit, too.
 Sometimes the pain will be worth it, and I’ll dive into that plate of spicy, garlicky, and meltingly tender Chinese eggplant anyway, but now that I’ve given it a name and told the internet about it, I may not be able to do so as easily anymore.